Research with undergrads

 • If some aspect of this project goes horribly wrong, everyone else should still be able to get their work done.

-This doesn’t mean that each project must be completely separate intellectually from the others.
 You might have multiple different kinds of analysis on the same data set, or similar analyses on related data sets.
 Or subsequent students might pick up projects that previous students are rotating out of.
 Most people have a 1:1 ratio of students to projects, but I prefer to pair my students on projects whenever possible to manage my own workload and increase their chances for success.
 This also allows me to maintain projects over time as students enter and leave the lab.

 Some research programs require a lot of tedium: you might need to transcribe a lot of interviews, for example, before you’re ready for computational linguistics.
 Or you might need to collect a lot of survey data in a lot of classrooms, shuffling papers and coordinating many instructors.
 This work enables research, but it isn’t research directly.
 It’s boring and time-consuming.
 Don’t make your research students do it.